 The invalid or incomplete certificate chain error happens when the browser is not able to establish a valid chain of trust between the certificates of your browser and the list of trusted root certificates.

 Every browser maintains a set of trusted root certificates.
 When the browser receives the certificates from the server, it starts chaining your website certificates until it reaches any of the trusted root certificates.
-It will try to establish an SSL Chain of Trust – an ordered list of certificates that permit the browser to certify that the website’s server and the certificate authority are trustworthy.
+It will try to establish an SSL certificate chain of trust – an ordered list of certificates that permit the browser to certify that the website’s server and the certificate authority are trustworthy.
 If the browser is not able to establish the chain for your certificates, say for example due to missing intermediate certificates, it will reject the certificates.

-Fix: Deploy and configure your web server to return the leaf certificate and all intermediate certificates.
+Fix: Deploy and configure your webserver to return the leaf certificate and all intermediate certificates.

 Tip: To prevent certificate chain error due to missing intermediate certificates, always deploy the leaf and all the intermediate certificates in your server.